How the Mechanical Properties and Thickness of Glass Affect TPaD Performance

 Ultrasonic friction reduction was first reported in 1995 (\cite{watanabe1995method}) and has been studied in-depth for the past decade.
 Biet et al. (\cite{biet2007squeeze}) employed an array of piezoelectric actuators bonded to a metal plate to create a haptic touchpad.
 Winfield et al. (\cite{winfield2007t}) developed the earliest TPaD (Tactile Pattern Display), which consisted of a single piezoelectric actuator bonded to a glass disk, and integrated with a finger position sensor and computer controller.
 Both of these early devices, and virtually every other developed since, operated at a resonant frequency in order to excite a large-amplitude standing wave.

 For mobile electronic devices, power consumption is a key consideration.
-Here, we conduct experiments that focus on the influence of the mechanical properties and thickness of the vibrating glass on TPaD performance, namely the relation between its friction reduction ability and its real power consumption.
+Unfortunately, it remains unclear what factors affect the relation between power consumption and friction reduction ability, which we term ``TPaD performance'' in this paper.
+High TPaD performance is expected to render high-quality haptic perception while consuming little energy.
+Although some researchers studied the effects of substrate material on friction reduction, heavy reliance on simulation as well as the lack of parameter variation in experimental work, make existing conclusions less convincing.
+Here, we design eight types of TPaDs and conduct experiments that focus on the influence of the mechanical properties and thickness of the vibrating glass on TPaD performance.
 In addition, we present an electromechanical model that, in combination with the experiments, elucidates the relationship between the contact force and power consumption.
 This approach also sheds light on the underlying mechanisms, which allows for design optimization.